strangerstudios/pmpro-network-subsite/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4.3 =
+* ENHANCEMENT: Improving readme documentation and updating add on name.

+= .4.2 =
+* ENHANCEMENT: Improving readme documentation and updating add on name.

 = .4.1 =
 * ENHANCEMENT: Improving readme documentation and updating add on name.